Introduction to High Energy Physics

 All of this aside, there are some major flaws in the book.
 First of all, it kind of lacks on organization.
 There are a lot of charts, tables and graphs thrown about at random, and with little reasoning or thought.
 This makes Perkins' fairly useless as a reference, since you might have to look at four or more different charts to find out the relevant properties of a given particle.

 My other major complaint, is that Perkins uses a lot of jargon without sufficiently introducing the terminology.
-While, this is fine for people who already know particle physics, I'm guessing that if you're reading this book, you don't already know particle physics
+While, this is fine for people who already know particle physics, I'm guessing that if you're reading this book, you don't already know particle physics.

 Finally, despite being a fourth addition, there are still a bunch of misprints/omissions.
 For example, there's a question (which i conveniently had for a homework assignment) totally based on a concept not mentioned anywhere within the book.
 Google searches on the topic led only to obscure and inaccessible papers.